Current Lab Members

 Following remote field work in Mali, Lilah worked as a field research assistant at the German Primate Center, University of Goettingen (Germany).
 This project focused on the role of hormones in bonding and cooperation in Barbary macaques at Affenberg Salem (Germany).

-From May to August 2017, Lilah is working in our team as a field research assistant in Ubud (central Bali) for a project focusing on the development and expression of stone handling behavior in long-tailed macaques.
+From May to August 2017, Lilah has worked in our team as a field research assistant in Ubud (central Bali).
+She investigated the social influence on the expression of stone handling behavior in long-tailed macaques, and is now analyzing the data she collected.

 Lilah Sciaky NOT involved in an interaction with a long-tailed macaque at the Ubud Monkey Forest (Bali, Indonesia)